 It’s not just “cool”, it’s very fast, easy to use and just makes things easy!

 Again, it doesn’t just show you the email IDs.
 You get a lot more than that.
-(To actually view the email IDs, you must add these to your list).
+(To actually view the email IDs and full names, you must add these to your list).